How Much Does It Cost to Build a Website for a Small Business

 Managed hosting

 Managed hosting targets owners who want a professional website without handling technical tasks themselves.
 Providers manage updates, backups, security, and performance tuning for you.
-Managed WordPress plans from well known brands often start around $20 to $30 per month for smaller sites and then climb as traffic and resource needs grow.
+Managed WordPress plans from well-known UAE providers often start at AED 67-250 per month for smaller sites, then increase as traffic and resource needs grow.

-This raises the cost of building a website, yet it reduces risk and saves time as the site scales.
+This raises the cost of building a website for a small business, yet it reduces risk and saves time as the site scales.

 Cloud hosting

-Cloud hosting spreads your site across a network of servers, which helps with stability and traffic spikes.
+Cloud hosting spreads your site across a network of servers, helping with stability and handling traffic spikes.
 Pricing is more flexible and usually billed per month based on resources consumed.
-Current guides show cloud hosting plans for small and mid sized sites starting from about $10 per month and reaching $200 per month or more for heavier workloads.
+Current UAE market options for small and mid-sized sites start from about AED 40 per month and reach AED 700+ per month or more for heavier workloads.

 SSL certificates

-SSL keeps data encrypted and shows visitors the padlock icon in the browser.
-Search engines treat HTTPS as a trust signal, and adoption has climbed fast, with recent surveys reporting over 80 percent of websites now using valid SSL.
+SSL keeps data encrypted and displays a padlock icon in the browser.
+Search engines treat HTTPS as a trust signal, and adoption has climbed rapidly, with recent surveys reporting that over 80 percent of websites now use valid SSL certificates.

 Many hosts include a basic SSL certificate for free in their plans, while advanced options for extra validation or warranty can add a small recurring fee.
-Any serious website cost breakdown today should treat SSL as standard, not optional.
+Any serious website cost breakdown today should treat SSL as standard, not an optional add-on.

 Email hosting

-Email hosting covers business email addresses under your own domain, such as [email protected].
-Some website builders and hosting providers bundle basic email inboxes into their plans, while others charge a separate per user monthly fee.
-The total cost stays modest for a solo small business owner, yet it scales as the team grows, so it belongs in the long term website cost per month forecast.
+Email hosting includes business email addresses using your own domain, like [email protected].
+Some website builders and hosting providers include basic email inboxes in their plans, while others charge a separate monthly fee per user.
+The total cost remains affordable for a solo small business owner but increases as the team expands, so it should be included in the long-term monthly website cost estimate.

 Illustration showing professional email hosting for businesses